waitzShigoto/kc_blog/content/en/2024-08-18-compose-mutliplatform-day-1.markdown

 ---
 layout: post
-title: "Compose Multiplatform in Action: Taking It Easy, An Introduction to CMP"
+title: 'Compose Multiplatform in Action: Taking It Easy, An Introduction to CMP'
-date: 2024-08-18 17:12:10 +0800
+date: '2024-08-18 17:12:10 +0800'
 image: cover/compose_multiplatform_ios_cocoapods.png
-tags: [Kotlin, Compose Multiplatform, KMP]
+tags:
+  - CMP
+  - Kotlin
 permalink: /compose-multiplatform-day-1
-categories: ComposeMultiplatform
+categories: CrossPlatform
+excerpt: >-
-excerpt: "This series focuses on Compose Multiplatform in Action: Developing Cross-platform Apps from Scratch with Kotlin.
-We'll focus on cross-platform Android and iOS app development, and discuss findings and insights in the final days."
+  This series focuses on Compose Multiplatform in Action: Developing Cross-platform Apps from Scratch with Kotlin.
+We'll focus on cross-platform Android and iOS app development, and discuss findings and insights in the final days.
 ---

 ## Introduction